AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 ## Part 1: Creating a configurable product

-Although a configurable product uses more SKUs and may initially take a little longer to set up, it can save you time in the long run.
+Although a configurable product uses more SKUs and may initially take a little longer to set up, it can save you time in the end.
 If you plan to grow your business, the configurable product type is a good choice for products with multiple options.

 Before you begin, prepare an [attribute set](attribute-sets.md) that includes an attribute that is set to one of the allowable input types for each product variation.
 For example, the attribute set might include drop-down attributes for color and size.